Topological metrizations of trees, and new quartet methods of tree inference: Species Tree inference by Quartet Distance Consensus

 For our simulation study, in order to reduce computational time, we reduced the number of taxa to 30, by deleting 18 taxa to obtain the species tree shown in Figure \ref{fig:tree}.
-By restricting true gene trees on 48 taxa to the 30 chosen ones, we obtain a valid sample of true gene trees from the restricted species tree.
+By restricting sampled gene trees on 48 taxa to the 30 chosen ones, we obtain a valid sample of gene trees from the coalescent on the restricted species tree.
 However, by restricting the estimated gene trees in the same way, we may not have obtained the same estimated gene tree topologies that would have been obtained from the 30 simulated sequences.
 Nonetheless, for a first look at performance, we expect the difference to be minor.

 Data sets with missing taxa from some gene trees were also derived from these.
 Two subsets of the taxa, chosen as shown in Figure \ref{fig:tree} were designated.
 For deletion probabilities $p=0,$ $0.05,$ $0.1$, gene trees were chosen to have a group deleted with probability $2p$, with the particular group deleted equally likely.
 Thus the expected proportions of gene trees missing no taxa was $1-2p$, and missing each group was $p$, with no trees missing both.
 This pattern of missing taxa was chosen to roughly mimic what might occur in empirical data sets.
 In particular, if the source of missing taxa on some gene trees is the biological process of gene loss, it is likely to affect closely related taxa, and if it is due to uncollected data, it might be more likely in outgroups that were not the primary focus of data collection.
 While our specific model of missing data is quite crude, it is perhaps more relevant than uniform-at-random deletion of individual taxa, such as was used in the simulations of \cite{ASTRID}.